 Letter of Recommendation (LOR) – please contact a resident, preceptor, research mentor or attending that you may have had a good working relationship with and make the request for a letter of recommendation to be sent to knorwood@uthsc.edu.
 Once you submit your application and this requirement is sent to Ms. Norwood the LOR will be uploaded and added to your application.

 BLS/ACLS – student should have a copy of his/her current card.
-If not, student should be able to return to RQI1Stop and login to download a copy.
+If not, student may return to RQI1Stop and login to download a copy.
+Or to the appropriate vendor if not completed in Memphis.

 TB Mask Fit card – student should have a copy of his/her card.
 If not, Ms. Norwood can provide a copy.